nodejscn/node-api-cn/n-api/working_with_javascript_properties.md

 const value = arr[123];
 ```

-The following is the approximate equivalent of the N-API counterpart:
+The following is the approximate equivalent of the Node-API counterpart:

 ```c
 napi_status status = napi_generic_failure;